Katedralskolan, Lund: Today

-Today, the Cathedral School is an Upper Secondary School, or gymnasium, with about 1400 students attending seven different programmes; the Science Programme (Naturvetenskapsprogrammet), the Social Science Programme (Samhällsvetenskapsprogrammet), the Economy Programme (Ekonomiprogrammet) and the IB Diploma Programme.
+Today, the Cathedral School is an Upper Secondary School, or gymnasium, with about 1500 students attending five different programmes; the Science Programme (Naturvetenskapsprogrammet), the Social Science Programme (Samhällsvetenskapsprogrammet), the Economy Programme (Ekonomiprogrammet), the IB Diploma Programme and the History programme.

-The History Programme started in 2009 as a part of a government decision to instate special programmes in theoretical subjects in selected schools in the country.
+The History Programme was instituted in 2009 as a part of a government initiative to instate special programmes in theoretical subjects in selected schools in the country.
 It is the only History programme in Sweden.
 As of now, it is offered as a special variant of the Social Science programme (Spetsutbildning i Historia).
+The programme operates with a close connection to Lund university, as it includes university courses and feedback from proffersors at the university during the third year of studies.

 The Cathedral School currently resides in six buildings; The main building, The Charles XII house, The Brunius house, The Svanegatshouse, Cathedral School West and the Svane School.
 Several currently well-known people have attended it, among whom are actor Max von Sydow and several high-ranking politicians.
 Among the famous students are Swedish sport stars Max Salminen and Henrik Stenson.

 Student Societies

 There are a number of Student Societies in the school, the two most venerable ones being the theatre association Scenia (a word game alluding to 'wikt:scene' and the Latin name of the province of Lund, Scania) and the photographic society Asarna (a similar word game alluding to Norse mythology and to the ASA standard for analogue photography).

 Scenia was started in 1945 by a group of students, including the later famous actor Max von Sydow.
 The drama group arranged and performed a variety of different Swedish plays and it became a tradition that passed on to younger students after graduation.
 Scenia was active throughout the 1950s but was then laid on ice until it was reborn as Katterevyn in the 1980s, that today is considered a Spex and is arranged every spring.
-About 150 students are involved in the process each year.
-In May 2008, "God Afton Vackra Mask" ("Good Evening, Beautiful Mask"), alluding to the murder of king Gustav III, was performed at AF-borgen in Lundagård.
+About 150 students are involved in the process each year, and it is performed at Akademiska Föreningen (AF-borgen) in Lundagård.
+In May 2008, "God Afton Vackra Mask" ("Good Evening, Beautiful Mask"), alluding to the murder of king Gustav III, was performed.

 In 2016, a team from the school became the first from Scandinavia to win a title (in the Varsity Bowl Division) in the International History Bee and Bowl European Championships, which were held in Berlin that year.